 Applicants who have attended other institutions of higher learning may transfer credit earned in comparable courses or programs of study.
-Direct transfer of credit may be granted if the student is transferring from a regionally accredited institution, a member of the North Carolina Community College System, an institution accredited by the Board of Governors, or a nonaccredited institution of higher learning that meets the SACS guidelines (accredited by other accrediting associations such as "Bible Colleges or Business Schools").
+Transfer credit may be granted if the student is transferring from a regionally accredited institution, a member of the North Carolina Community College System, an institution accredited by the Board of Governors, or a nonaccredited institution of higher learning that meets the SACS guidelines (accredited by other accrediting associations such as "Bible Colleges or Business Schools").
 Any exception to this credit transfer policy must have the approval of the appropriate instructor (when necessary for evaluation purposes), the departmental chair, the dean of curriculum programs, and the dean of Student Services or designee.
 Transfer students will be informed of transfer credit prior to the end of the first academic term in which they are enrolled, if official transcripts are received in a timely manner.
 Transfer credit from other institutions may not exceed 75% of course requirements for completion of a degree, diploma, or certificate program.

 No course with a grade lower than "C" may be transferred.
 Randolph Community College reserves the right to accept or reject credits earned at other universities, colleges, and institutions.
 The final decision on transfer credit will be determined by the dean of Student Services.
+Transfer credit form other colleges may satisfy course requirements, but will not influence a student's grade point average on the Randolph Community College transcript.

-For more information about transfer student admissions, contact Grover Yancev at (336) 633-0246.
+For more information about transfer student admissions, contact Grover Yancey at (336) 633-0246.